 Students are thoroughly briefed on safety considerations during in-country orientation and are updated throughout the semester if and when circumstances change.
+For instance, coming prepared with face masks for personal use if individual venues/location requirements deem in necessary after arrival.
 For information regarding safety and security, emergency communications, SIT policies, health and personal property insurance, and general program tips, please read the Safety, Security, and Health document and Student Handbook.

 There are risks to your personal safety and property at the program base in Cairns and in the field such as there are anywhere in the world (including the U.S.).
 Street crime and robberies are not uncommon in many parts of Cairns, (usually at night).
 Because nightlife in Cairns is often focused around both tourists and locals drinking excessive amounts of alcohol until the early hours of the morning, most crimes involve alcohol consumption on the part of the perpetrator, victim, or both.
 Although alcohol is an accepted and common part of many social activities in Australia (as well as being linked to most social problems), excessive alcohol consumption while on the program is against the program's rules and will NOT be tolerated.
+Students from states where marijuana and cannabis products are legal need to be aware that all cannabis products are illegal in Australia and punishments for possession can be severe.

 You are expected to maintain complete control of your faculties and personal behavior at all times.
 Inappropriate social behavior, involving alcohol or otherwise, will be subject to disciplinary action.
 Also, be aware that the program requires full participation in all group activities, many of which start early in the morning, especially on field excursions.
-This means that you need to have sufficient sleep in order to participate fully in the program.
+This have sufficient sleep in order to participate fully in the program.
 Students who are too tired (for any reason) to participate fully in any aspect of the program will be disciplined.
-Students are expected to behave at all times with courtesy and common sense and to maintain proper safety protocols and awareness of their environment in order to generally minimize risk and be able to make the most out of the program experience.
+Students are expected to behave at all times with courtesy and common sense and to means that you need to maintain proper safety protocols and awareness of their environment in order to generally minimize risk and be able to make the most out of the program experience.